Cassie07/Review_Molecular_profile_prediction_GNN/README.md

 # Overview of Molecualr profile prediction in colon cancer

 The code in this repository is confidential and for review purpose only.
+The link to access the code (anyone with the link could access the code):

+The link is shared in data sharing section.

 This repository contains the code for the following manuscript: